 Apple is taking over the world, one iStore at a time.
-It started wth iTunes Store and skyrocketed with the App Store.
+It started with iTunes Store and skyrocketed with the App Store.
 Now some of us are waiting with curiosity and anticipation of the iBook Store.
-Apple announced the new Apple iPad to were many praises and pauses across the web.
-We’re waiting to see if Amazon Kindle’s ebook reader crown is something the Apple iPad might look better in.
+Apple announced the new Apple iPad to many praises and pauses across the web.
+Is it enough to take the ebook crown from the Amazon Kindle?

 The Apple iPad

 - 9.7 inches, .5 inches thin, and 1.5lbs

 - Holds up to 64GB of flash storage

 - Powered by Apple’s very own 1Ghz Apple A4 chip